-This Vegan Steak Recipe is made with vital wheat gluten that is simmered in a rich brown broth allowing the gluten to absorb the beef like flavor as it simmers.
+This vegan seitan steak recipe is made with vital wheat gluten that is simmered in a rich brown broth allowing the gluten to absorb the beef like flavor as it simmers.
 It is an excellent homemade gluten recipe that is high in protein, low carb, and low fat.
 It makes a delicious vegan meat substitute for those who prefer to not consume animal protein.

 Vital Wheat Gluten, is the most important part of this recipe.
 This is the flour that is what is used to make this vegan steak recipe.